 endpointscfg.pycommand line tool, which generates client libraries for Android devices, and discovery documents for Android and iOS devices, as described in Generating Client Libraries.

-Endpoints provides the Tic Tac Toe sample that demonstrates a backend API.
+Endpoints Frameworks provide the Tic Tac Toe sample that demonstrates a backend API.
 Companion client samples for that backend are available:

 For more samples, refer to the Getting Started tutorials.

-The general workflow for developing an app using Endpoints is:
+The general workflow for developing an app using Endpoints Frameworks is:

 - Write your API backend code first, wrapping the classes and any methods to be exposed, and creating message classes as described in Create an Endpoints API.
 You'll also need to create an API server, as described in Creating an API server.